Industry information at your fingertips

 Honor is the principle of this subject.
 Roth betrayed Michael and therefore must die by the hand of the Corleone family.
 If Roth died of natural causes then he would have won/gotten away with it.
 Michael also seems to doubt that Roth is truly dying: as they plan the hit, he says "He's been dying of the same heart attack for 20 years."

 The movie ends in a montage that shows the sequence of events following Mama Corleone's funeral.
 (1) Roth returns from Israel and is taken into custody by the police.
 Rocco Lampone (Tom Rosqui) shoots Roth dead.
 In turn, Rocco is shot dead by the police while trying to escape.
 (2) Frank Pentangeli is found dead in his bathtub, having slit his wrists.
 (3) Neri, Fredo, and Anthony are about to go fishing when Michael calls Anthony back, leaving Neri and Fredo to go out alone.
 As Fredo says a 'Hail Mary,' Neri shoots him in the head when he gets to the part about 'pray for us sinners, now and at the hour of death.'
-The final montage flashes back to 1941 as the four Corleone children plus Hagen are planning a birthday party for their father.
+The final montage has Michael reflecting back to 1941 as the four Corleone children plus Hagen are planning a birthday party for their father.
 Sonny (James Caan) introduces Connie (Talia Shire) to her future husband Carlo Rizzi (Gianni Russo).
 Michael announces that, following the Japanese attack on Pearl Harbor, he has joined the Marines, shocking everyone, especially after the strings Vito had to pull to get him a draft deferment.
 Vito then arrives and everyone except Michael rushes off to greet him.
-In the final scene, Michael sits at the table alone.
+In the final scene, Michael sits alone in the family garden at Lake Tahoe.

 Though the film itself doesn't provide a definitive answer, the video game adaptation posits that a Corleone hit squad (led by the player character) invades the Rosato estate and kills both brothers.
 Given Michael's low tolerance for treachery, it is highly probable that something along those lines did indeed happen to them.